Brown College at Monroe Hill: Membership

 Brown College's population is made of undergraduate students.
 The acceptance process into Brown College is competitive requiring completion of a formal application which includes several out-of-the-ordinary essay questions, such as "You have taken yourself hostage.
 Write a list of your demands." and "You are a 7-year-old child with the diction and lexicon of a 35-year-old college professor, but an emotional depth befitting your age.
 Have a temper tantrum."
 Applicants are also given a blank page and instructed to use it as they see fit.

 Applications are written, read, and scored by only current Brown College residents.
-Once a student has been accepted and chooses to live in Brown College, that student is guaranteed residence until graduation from the university.
+Once a student has been accepted and chooses to live in Brown College, that student has priority in reapplication until graduation from the university.